Promotions and campaigns FAQ section:

-To start the Google Tag Manager configuration, you need to access the Workspace Tab within your Tag Manager account:
+To start the Google Tag Manager configuration, access the Workspace Tab within the Tag Manager account:

-Add the Analytics Tag from the Tags Section by pressing on the New button:
+- Add the Custom HTML Tag from the Tags Section by pressing on the New button:

 In the Tag Configuration screen, select the New Variable option from the Drop-Down: